Luxembourg/Germany/France

 Morning:

-After breakfast, set out by bicycle along the Moselle River.
+After breakfast, we’ll set out by bicycle along the Moselle River.
 Ride to the village of Beilstein, one of the best-preserved historic settlements along the Moselle, where narrow streets and half-timbered houses reflect its medieval origins.
 Above the village stand the ruins of Castle Metternich, which you will have time to explore.
-Lunch today is independent in the village of Ediger-Eller, allowing time to explore the town and choose from one of its local cafés or restaurants.
-Continue cycling through the Moselle valley, passing Bremmer Calmont, home to some of Europe’s steepest vineyards, with slopes rising to nearly 60 degrees.
+Lunch today is independent in the village of Ediger-Eller, allowing time to explore the town and choose from one of its local cafés.
+We will continue cycling through the Moselle valley, passing Bremmer Calmont, home to some of Europe’s steepest vineyards, with slopes rising to nearly 60 degrees.
 These dramatic hillsides illustrate the long tradition of viticulture in the region and the challenges of cultivating grapes on such terrain.

 Lunch: